 The physical abilities and work environment characteristics described below are representative of those an employee encounters while performing the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Occasional travel may be required, primarily in the United States.

-- Ability to use hands and fingers to type.
+- Ability to use hands and fingers to work with birds and to type.

 - Ability to talk and hear.

 - Ability to see and read documents and computer screen.

 - Ability to safely handle and restrain large, powerful birds.

 - Ability to stand for long periods of time.